 But small brands, both new and vintage, are surviving and carving out new niche markets with a new generation of consumers.

-I searched the internet, discount stores, supermarkets and department stores for detergent manufacturers I had not heard of before.
-To my delight, I found scores of green product makers and marketers, boutique offerings in little fabric bags, imports from Mexico, China and Indonesia and a seemingly thriving environment of small businesses offering products we use everyday.
+There are scores of green product makers and marketers, boutique offerings in little fabric bags, imports from Mexico, China and Indonesia and a seemingly thriving environment of small businesses offering products we use everyday.
 While in most cases these firms are not bringing back a treasured old brand, they are reviving local and small business soap and detergent manufacturing and distribution in the U.S. and Canada.

-Companies that produce “eco-friendly” products were the easiest to find in stores and on the internet.
+Companies that produce “eco-friendly” products are the easiest to find in stores and on the internet.
 Easier to find than let’s say imported brands or boutique items sold in stores like “Nancy Boy” in San Francisco.
 Then there are hand-made detergents sold on crafts websites like Etsy.com, basically mom and pop makers and sometimes mom and mom efforts.